lewiscommunications/craft-presto/README.md

 3. Click the Install button on the Presto entry.
 4. Optionally change the default cache path in the Presto settings.
 	* Note that you should exclude cache directory content from version control.

+## Updating

+When updating from Presto 0.5.0 or earlier, go to the Presto plugin settings and click `Save` in order to regenerate stored settings.

 ## License